-Catch22 works across several areas:
+Catch22 works across five main hubs:

 Offender management, violence reduction interventions, rehabilitation and victim services.
 Working with young people and adults, we provide intervention services in custody and in the community that are focused on building strong, consistent and trusting relationships to help unlock potential and make positive changes in life.